ishmandoo/ishmandoo.github.io/_posts/2025-04-01-batting-order.md

 This is a fancy way of saying that I simulated a lot of baseball games with different lineups, and used the outcomes of those simluations as distributions of expected run production.
 By comparing these distributions across different batting orders, I could evaluate which lineups are more effective.

-To implement the simulation, I built a simple model.
+To implement the simulation, I modeled the game in the simplest way I could.
 As you'll see, I think it does a decent job of capturing reality.
 I defined hitters as a set of static per-plate-appearance probabilities.
 The plate appearance outcomes I modeled are walk, single, double, triple, and home run.